Dutch Oven Peach Cobbler

 Instructions

-- If baking in the oven, preheat to 350°F. Place the butter in a 10-inch Dutch oven or a 3-quart high-sided baking dish.
-Once melted, remove the dish from the oven.
+1. If you’re baking in the oven, start by preheating it to 350°F. Place the butter in a 10-inch Dutch oven or a 3-quart high-sided baking dish and let it melt in the oven.
+Once melted, take the dish out and set it aside.

-- To easily peel the peaches: Bring a large pot of water to a boil.
-While it heats, prepare an ice bath with ice and cold water.
-Carefully lower the peaches into the boiling water using a slotted spoon or tongs.
-Work in two batches if needed.
-Boil for 1 minute, then transfer to the ice bath.
+2. To peel the peaches easily, bring a large pot of water to a boil.
+While the water heats, set up an ice bath with ice and cold water.
+Lower the peaches carefully into the boiling water using a slotted spoon or tongs, working in batches if needed.
+Boil for about a minute, then quickly transfer them to the ice bath.
 Once cooled, the skins should slip off easily.
-Slice peaches into roughly ⅓-inch wedges and place them in a large bowl.
+Cut the peaches into roughly ⅓-inch wedges and place them in a large bowl.

-- Add the honey, cornstarch, vanilla, cinnamon, and ginger to the peaches.
-Stir gently to combine and set aside.
+3. Add honey, cornstarch, vanilla, cinnamon, and ginger to the sliced peaches.
+Gently stir everything together and set the bowl aside.

-- In a separate bowl, mix the sugar, both flours, baking powder, and salt.
-Add the milk and whisk to combine.
-Pour the batter over the melted butter—do not stir.
-Carefully spoon the fruit and any juices over the batter—again, do not stir.
+4. In another bowl, combine the sugar, both flours, baking powder, and salt.
+Pour in the milk and whisk until smooth.
+Pour this batter over the melted butter in the baking dish without stirring.
+Carefully spoon the peach mixture and any juices over the batter, again without stirring.

-- Bake for 50–60 minutes, until the topping is deeply golden around the edges and a toothpick inserted into the topping comes out clean.
-The topping will rise and turn golden, creating a soft cake with peaches beneath.
-Serve warm with your favorite topping.
+5. Bake for about 50 to 60 minutes, until the topping is deeply golden around the edges and a toothpick inserted into it comes out clean.
+The topping will rise and turn golden, forming a soft cake over the peaches beneath.
+Serve it warm with your favorite topping.

-- Preheat 45 charcoal briquettes until white and glowing.
-Lightly butter the inside of a camp Dutch oven (do not melt the butter inside).
-Prepare the filling and topping as described.
-After mixing the topping, stir the melted butter into it.
+6. For campfire cooking, preheat 45 charcoal briquettes until they’re white and glowing.
+Lightly butter the inside of a camp Dutch oven (but don’t melt the butter inside).
+Prepare the filling and topping as described earlier.
+After mixing the topping ingredients, stir in the melted butter.

-- Spoon the fruit and juices into the bottom of the Dutch oven.
-Pour the batter slowly over the top—do not stir.
-Cover with the lid.
-Place 15 hot briquettes under the Dutch oven and 30 on top.
+7. Spoon the fruit and its juices into the bottom of the Dutch oven, then slowly pour the batter over the top without stirring.
+Cover with the lid and arrange 15 hot briquettes underneath and 30 on top.

-- After 10 minutes, rotate the oven over the coals clockwise and rotate the lid counterclockwise.
-Check at 20 minutes.
-Bake until the topping is golden brown and the fruit is bubbling—this takes about 35–45 minutes total.
-Adjust timing based on your coals.
-The topping may rise more than it does in the oven version.
-Be careful not to let ash fall in when checking.
-Serve hot with toppings of choice.
+8. After about 10 minutes, rotate the Dutch oven over the coals in one direction while turning the lid in the opposite direction.
+Check after 20 minutes and continue baking until the topping is golden brown and the fruit is bubbling, which should take around 35 to 45 minutes total.
+Adjust the timing as needed based on the heat of your coals.
+The topping might rise more than it does in the oven version.
+Take care to avoid letting ash fall in when checking.
+Serve hot with your choice of toppings.

 Notes